 After making all necessary nutritional adjustments, we test the recipe again to ensure the taste and aesthetic parameters of the dish are preserved.
 Each recipe is categorized by Course, Cuisine, and Diet.
 Each also gets suitable tags for easier navigation before being published.

-We urge you to seek medical advice from qualified health care professionals prior to applying any fitness decision or regimen to your current diet.
+We urge you to seek medical and dietetic advice from qualified health care professionals prior to applying any fitness decision or regimen to your current diet.
 Please read our Disclaimers for further information.